savages-corp/data-layer-openapi/README.md

-# European Financial Data Layer (EFDL) OpenAPI specifications
+# European Financial Data Layer (EFDL) OpenAPI

-This repository contains the OpenAPI specifications for the European Financial Data Layer (EFDL) integrations.

-## EFDL Generic HTTP Service API

-### Overview

-The EFDL Generic HTTP Service API is a crucial component of the EFDL (European Financial Data Layer) system, designed to streamline data synchronization across various services.
 EFDL acts as an intermediary data layer that facilitates the pulling and pushing of data between different sources and destinations, such as CRM systems like Salesforce and HubSpot, as well as custom internal systems.

+The core concepts of EFDL are:

+- **Deterministic Data Flow**: EFDL ensures that data flows in a deterministic manner, maintaining consistency and integrity across different systems.

+- **Error Handling**: EFDL halts data flow in case of errors, ensuring that data is not lost or corrupted during synchronization.

+- **Data Normalization**: EFDL comes with predefined data models that represent common entities such as accounts, contracts, claims, and financial transactions.

+- **Data Warehouse**: EFDL has the capability to store normalized data in a data warehouse layer, creating a single source of truth for data across different systems.

+- **Connectors**: EFDL provides pre-built connectors to popular services, allowing customers to easily integrate various systems.

+A service in EFDL is a logical entity that represents a data source or destination.
+Services can be external systems like Salesforce or internal systems like a custom CRM.
+A service provides pulling and pushing capabilities for data, allowing EFDL to synchronize data between different services seamlessly.

+The **EFDL Generic HTTP Service** is a crucial component of the EFDL system, designed to allow customers and integration partners to set up their own HTTP servers that EFDL can connect to.
+This enables data exchange between EFDL and internal systems, providing a flexible and customizable solution for data synchronization.

-### Goals
+## Goals

 The primary goals of this API specification are: